 This is why LEAP prides itself on employing over 200 young people and supporting their efforts to graduate high school and get into and graduate from college.
 We count among our alumni school teachers and principals, nonprofit executives, elected officials, business leaders, and community organizers.

-In our community center and five neighborhood-based sites, we provide children with a welcoming place to learn, explore and grow, while offering teens and young adults a platform to find their voice and become leaders and role models.
+In our community center and seven neighborhood-based sites, we provide children with a welcoming place to learn, explore and grow, while offering teens and young adults a platform to find their voice and become leaders and role models.
 Since our founding, LEAP has grown to become a trusted community institution serving and empowering over 1,000 local young people annually.